geotrev/undernet/monolith.wiki/Buttons.md

 ### Status Buttons

 Also in `$button-types`, you can find status buttons.
-By default, there are four: `success`, `notice`, ‘destroy`, and `warning`.
+By default, there are four: `success`, `notice`, `destroy`, and `warning`.
 If anything, they’ll give you an idea of how to create more buttons in this pattern.

 ```html
 <button class=“success”>Button</button>